I love to cook, especially on the grill or BBQ pit. But I am just as much at home in the kitchen, cooking on the stove.

 Here is a video of how I bread the chicken.

 Toss a couple of pieces in the plain flour to coat it.
-Shake off access flour.
-Then dip the pieces in your brine water quickly.
+Shake off excess flour.
+Then dip the pieces in your egg wash and let it drip off or shake off excess.
 Then put the pieces in the seasoned flour.
 Mix pieces in the flour to coat well.
-Press the pieces into the flour and then mix around again, about 3 or 4 times.
-Shake off access flour and then slowly drop pieces into the fryer.
+Press the pieces down into the flour and then mix around again, about 3 or 4 times.
+Shake off excess flour and then slowly drop pieces into the fryer.
 Be sure and leave room for rotating piece in the oil.
 Only bread and fry a few pieces at a time.
 The pieces that you don’t bread, store back in the fridge, until needed.

 If you notice your flour getting really clumpy, sift it and add more flour.
 I sometimes dump it and start over with fresh flour and seasoning, using same amounts as listed.